Saving...

 If we find the air quality doesn’t meet the legal standards, we must take action.

-Back To TopIf we find that the air quality in an area doesn’t meet legal standards we must take action.
-We do this by declaring it an Air Quality Management Area (AQMA).
-We must produce a plan which sets out how we’ll improve the air quality in this area.
+Back To TopIf we find that the air quality in an area doesn’t meet legal standards, we must take action.
+We do this by declaring an Air Quality Management Area (AQMA) and producing an Action Plan which sets out how we’ll improve the air quality in such areas.

-Back To TopWhile local authorities are not required to produce one, Fife Council has published an Air Quality Strategy for 2015 to 2020 to outline our ongoing local air quality management work.
+Back To TopWhile local authorities are not required to produce one, Fife Council has published an Air Quality Strategy to outline our ongoing local air quality management work.

-We know that no single authority or Council Service can offer all the solutions to tackling air quality issues, so we have adopted a combined approach with key partners and stakeholders.
+We know that no single authority of Council Service can offer all the solutions to tackling air quality issues, so a combined approach with key partners and stakeholders has been adopted.
 Our strategy acts as a commitment from all Council Services to continue to improve air quality across Fife through our best practice approach.

-The strategy is also endorsed by a number of external partners and stakeholders, including the Scottish Government, SEPA and NHS Fife.
+Our original strategy has been updated for 2021-2025 and is endorsed by a number of external partners and stakeholders, including the Scottish Government and SEPA.

 Publications